 This section contains information about the use of our website.

 We hope that this site is accessible to you.
-If you encounter problems, require assistance accessing any content, or have suggestions on how we can improve this site please email the Web Development Team.
+If you encounter problems, require assistance accessing any content, or have suggestions on how we can improve this site please email the Digital Design & Operations Team.

-The Townsville City Council (TCC) website aims to be as inclusive as possible, especially with users who may use assistive technologies.
+Townsville City Council websites aim to be as inclusive as possible, especially with users who may use assistive technologies.

 Additionally, our site has been: